mekanii/GO25/Indonesia Millenial and Gen Z Report 2025.md

 Notably, there is a slight increase among Gen Z parents in big cities (12%) who avoid technology compared to those in smaller cities (8%).
 This may suggest a counter-trend where some urban parents, possibly concerned about the overuse of technology, are opting to keep their children’s education tech-free.

 Allowing children to use technology freely is the least popular strategy, chosen by only 8% of Millennials and Gen Z parents.
 Millennials in big cities show a slightly higher preference at 9%, while those in smaller cities are at 8%.
 Among Gen Z parents, 8% in big cities allow free technology use, compared to just 5% in smaller cities.
 The data suggests a general consensus among parents of both generations, across different city sizes, that unrestricted access to technology is not advisable.

+### Strengthening Urban Family Connections in a Changing Society
+The insights from this data underscore the importance of reinforcing family support systems, particularly in urban areas where traditional bonds may be weakening.
+In smaller cities, where gotong-royong remains deeply ingrained, parents often find it easier to incorporate communal childcare into their daily lives.
+However, in bustling urban centers, maintaining this sense of community is more challenging, leading to a greater reliance on technology as a form of support—a clear departure from traditional practices.

+Danesya Mayra Juzar, founder of Productive Mamas & Mindtastic, reflects on the pivotal role technology now plays in family life and how it’s reshaping parent-child dynamics.
+She emphasizes that in today’s world, digital literacy isn’t just an extra skill—it’s a fundamental part of parenting.
+According to Danesya, children need to be tech-savvy, but they also need to understand the boundaries and responsibilities that come with it.
+She believes it’s about teaching them to use technology not just effectively but wisely.
+While technology offers tremendous benefits, it’s crucial to strike the right balance to avoid weakening the strong family ties that are central to Indonesian culture.

+> **“In urban settings, where life is fast-paced and screens are everywhere, it’s easy for family interactions to be overshadowed by digital distractions.
+Parents need to ensure that screen time doesn’t replace face-to-face time.
+By integrating digital tools with a mindful approach, we can help our children grow up in a world where technology enhances rather than diminishes our cultural and family values”**
+>
+> — Danesya Mayra Juzar, founder of Productive Mamas & Mindtastic

+### Preserving Family Bonds Amid Rapid Modernization
+As technology becomes an integral part of parenting, its role varies significantly depending on the environment, reflecting broader societal shifts in how traditional values are being adapted to modern realities.

+While the data reaffirms the strong family connections that define Indonesian society, it also highlights the subtle yet significant ways in which urbanization is affecting these relationships.
+As Indonesia continues its journey toward modernization, it is crucial to address the challenges that urban living poses to family dynamics.
+By doing so, the cultural value of strong family ties can remain intact, evolving to meet the demands of contemporary life while preserving the social fabric that has been woven by generations of Indonesian families.

+### Finding Balance in Managing Kids’ Screen Time
+#### Millennial Parents
+> **Maria, 35 years old, Jakarta - Marketing Manager:**
+> “I’m committed to avoiding my kid becoming addicted to devices.
+I’m setting strict rules on screen time and focusing on educational content.
+My aim is to encourage my child to engage in more outdoor play and real-world interactions, fostering an appreciation for life beyond the screen.”

+#### Gen Z Parents

 ## Spirituality and Faith Guiding Indonesia’s Youth
 ## Embracing Change While Celebrating Heritage